DFB Gossip – comings & goings

 Bonaire’s waters are a nursery for many species of juveniles and make a perfect home for a lot of macro subjects.
 Many cameras will struggle to obtain a quality image without the addition of a macro lens but this is where the Olympus TG-5 really set itself apart!
 The TG-5 has several macro and microscope modes in the underwater settings, allowing all users the opportunity to get that up close and personal shot.
 Besides the Underwater Macro mode, the camera has 4 additional macro modes: Microscope, Microscope Control, Focus Stacking and Focus Bracketing.

 Any of this confusing you?
-Sign up for the PADI Digital Underwater Imaging course and we will help you take your skills and images to the next level!
+Sign up for the Photography course and we will help you take your skills and images to the next level!
 Camera rentals are available for $55 a day with an 8 GB Class 10 SD included.
 If interested, contact us today!

 For additional help, Dive Friends Bonaire has teamed up with Backscatter Underwater Photo & Video for the new camera rental line, offering tech and shooting support to all our camera users.
 Check out their review here: http://www.backscatter.com/reviews/post/Olympus-TG-5-Underwater-Camera-and-Housing-Review

 TIRE-SOME!
-Blog post for South Pier Clean-Up October 7, 2017
+Blog post from South Pier Clean-UP October 7, 2017

 A whopping 12 tires were lifted from the reef alongside South Pier during the Dive Friend’s Quarterly Clean-up dive on Saturday, October 7th.
 Nearly 100 volunteer divers cleaned up under the South Pier, and final garbage tally was over 600 Kg of rubbish from the reef.
 The divers removed many smaller items this time around as the main focus was on fishing line.
 STINAPA Jr Rangers provided an on-land support team alongside the Dive Friends Bonaire crew; helping divers in and out of the water in addition to the sorting and counting process.